SpelmanCIS123/Lab-0/README.md

 [Todo] Set up your Github account

-*[Todo Optional]* Download, install, and setup Github Desktop and VSCode.
-We will be utilizing VSCodespaces online so you do not have to download VSCode.

 ## Complete the following:
 1. Create a branch for Lab #0
 2. In the new branch you've created, open the file "studentList.txt" and add your name to the list